Peter King's last Monday Morning Quarterback at SI

 So … what I found interesting was his tirelessness.
 I’d be there at 10, 10:30 at night, and I’d be nodding off after a long day, and he was buzzing.
 Turns out a few months later we knew the reason for the buzzing.
 He spent 72 days in a drug clinic in Kansas City to get off Vicodin.
 This weekend, we talked about that, and about the end in Green Bay, and I found out something I never knew: I thought he went to rehab to kick his addictions once.
 Triple that.

 “Oh, I remember that week,” Favre said over the phone.
-“You thought, ‘Man, this guys’s high on life.’
+“You thought, ‘Man, this guy’s high on life.’
 You didn’t know there was a reason for it.
 It is really amazing, as I think back, how well I played that year.
 That was an MVP year for me.
 But that year, when I woke up in the morning, my first thought was, ‘I gotta get more pills.’
 I took 14 Vicodin, yes, one time.
 I was getting an hour or two of sleep many nights.
 Maybe 30 minutes of quality sleep.
 I was the MVP on a pain-pill buzz.
 The crazy thing was, I’m not a night owl.
-Without pills, I’d fall asleep at 9:30.
+Without pills I’d fall asleep at 9:30.
 But with pills, I could get so much done, I just figured, ‘This is awesome.’
 Little did I know [fiancée and now wife] Deanna would be finding some of my pills and when she did, she’d flush them down the toilet.

 “I actually went to rehab three times.
 I saw the most successful, smart people—doctors, professional people—lose it all, ruin their lives.
 A year or two before you saw me, I went to a place in Rayville, La., just outside Monroe.
 It was pills then too.
 Deanna and [agent] Bus [Cook] talked me into it.
 I didn’t think I had a problem, but they talked me into it.
 I went for 28 days.
 When I got out, I was able to control myself for a while.
 I wouldn’t take anything for a day or two, and I wouldn’t drink.
 But I was a binge drinker.
 When I drank, I drank to excess.
 So when I went in the second time, to the place in Kansas, I remember vividly fighting them in there.
 They said drinking was the gateway drug for me, and they were right, absolutely right, but I wouldn’t admit it.
 I will never forget one of the nurses.
 I had it all figured out.
 I fought with this nurse all the time.
 I would not admit the drinking problem.
-At the end, she said to me, ‘You’ll be back.’
+At the end she said to me, ‘You’ll be back.’

 “I was back.
 1998.
 Guess who was waiting there when I walked in—that same nurse.
-This time, it was strictly for drinking.
+This time it was strictly for drinking.
 I didn’t go back to the pills.
 I admitted my problem, I was in there 28 days, and it worked.
 When I got out, the toughest thing was the first three months, because I had to change my thought process.
 When I played golf before, I realized the only reason I wanted to play was to drink.
 After a while, instead of thinking, ‘How many beers can we drink in 18 holes?’
 I fell into a pattern of what could I do to get good at golf.
 I realized with each passing day I really didn’t like drinking.”

 One more story.
-Favre did a charity bike ride for Bo Jackson at Auburn, and retired Auburn coach Pat Dye insisted Favre stay at Dye’s house.
+Favre did a charity bike ride for Bo Jackson at Auburn, and retired Auburn football coach Pat Dye insisted Favre stay at Dye’s house.
 Dye took Favre for a house tour.
 He saw all the trophies and framed pictures, and listened to Dye tell his stories.
 When the 78-year-old Dye showed him the memorabilia, he said, “Here’s the stuff that really doesn’t matter.”

-Favre said to me Saturday night: “And it hit me.
+Favre said to me on Saturday night: “And it hit me.
 Someday, if I’m lucky, I’m gonna be 78 years old, and the crowd’s not going to be cheering anymore.
 The roar of the stadium will be long gone.
 Hopefully, like Pat, I’ll go out and plant a Japanese maple on my property and just live life.
 Talk to my family, my friends.
 That was a moment, with Pat, where I thought, ‘So that’s what it’s going to be like.’
 And it’s good.”

 • Thank you, critics.
 If we can’t take the heat in this modern-media business, and if we can’t admit our mistakes, we should get out.

 • Thank you, all who did not want me to write about my personal life in my column.
 Your voices were heard.
 Ultimately, I did what I thought was best for the column and wrote about Montclair (N.J.) field hockey and softball, about my daughters in those games for five years, about coffee and beer, about the lives and deaths of my brothers Bob and Ken, about the lives and deaths of Woody and Bailey the Goldens, about politics, about the Red Sox, about my daughter Laura’s wedding to wife Kim, about our grandson Freddy.
 This is how I figured it over the years: Probably 5 to 10 percent of each column, at most, is the non-football stuff.
-The column’s the longest pro football column on the internet, by far.
+The column is the longest pro football column on the internet, by far.
 If you skip over the non-football stuff, it’s still the longest football column on the internet, by far.
 So just skip what you don’t like.

 • Thank you, Woody and Bailey.
 Writing about you, and about your deaths, was hugely therapeutic for me, and I think for some of the readers.
 The Bailey obit from 2013 is contained in this column.

 • Thank you to the loud guy at Eagles camp in 2008.
-After the Favre retirement/comeback/Packer divorce/Jet comeback, I’d been writing a lot about Favre for weeks, and some guy in Bethlehem, Pa., yelled: “Hey Peter!
+After the Favre retirement/comeback/Packers divorce/Jets comeback, I’d been writing a lot about Favre for weeks, and some guy in Bethlehem, Pa., yelled: “Hey Peter!
 There’s other guys than Favre in the league!”
 Good to hear what fans think, and not just the good things.

 • Thank you, everyone else in the media and on talk radio and in social media who called me on my reporting mistakes on Deflategate and on the Ray Rice story.
 When we err in the media, we should be called on it, and we should admit our mistakes.
 When I talk to students, I often bring those up.
 I broke a trust you have in me.
 To this day, I’m chagrined over it.